-TYRES New.
+TYRES.
+New.
 We recommend Michelin X11 tyres which hold their pressure which is essential during the SSDT.
 Make sure you are able to repair both front and rear punctures.

-LOCKTIGHT Do not use on M5 screws or small screws you need to remove.
+LOCKTIGHT.
+Do not use on M5 screws or small screws you need to remove.
 M6 up is OK.
-M5 "hexagon" headed screws are OK to locktight.
-Locktight rear disc bolts, stand bolts, gear lever, rear sump bolts, kickstart + kickstart countersunk bolt.
+M5 "hexagon" headed screws are OK to lock tight.
+Lock tight rear disc bolts, stand bolts, gear lever, rear sump bolts, kick start + kick start countersunk bolt.

-SILENCER Silencer "bottom" mounting bolts-replace with hexagon bolts as shown in photo below and check each day.
-Gary has these.
+Silencer "bottom" mounting bolts-replace with hexagon bolts as shown in photo below and check each day.
+We have these.